 This video visually explains why it is important to have both ACIS and Parasolid modeling engines.

-3D Modelling Only, No 2D Drawings, No Sheet Metal
+3D Modelling, No 2D Drawings, No Sheet Metal

 You also get…

-100% of your investment back as a discount when you purchase a permanent license (outright or on a payment plan) within the 3 month Starter Pack period!
+100% of your money back as a discount when you purchase a permanent license within the 90 day Starter Pack period!

 Prices shown in AUD.
 Australian buyers add 10% GST

 - Intel i7 processor

 - 64 bit machine

 - Dedicated graphics card with 2GB+ supporting OpenGL and DirectX